0LNetworkCommunity/libra-legacy-v6/ol/documentation/devs/swarm_qa_tools.md

 ## Pilot

 Pilot is also running for swarm and correctly detects, which components are not ok.
-But is not able to start the missing components, e.g. web monitor or miner:
+But is not able to start the missing components, e.g. web monitor or tower app:

 ```
 NODE_ENV="test" cargo r -p ol -- --swarm-path=$HOME/swarm_temp --swarm-persona=alice pilot